-Click upper left of popup for playlist of videos...
+Click upper right of popup for playlist of videos...

 Unit was Mark Peters' project throughout the 70s.
 I ran sound and helped with recordings of the first incarnations of this band that featured Mark Peters, Mark Rossiter, Steve Letkauskas, Vinnie Ercalamento, and Vinnie Randazzo.
 This version was Mark and Mark along with Brian Soule, Don Strenczewilk, and me.
 These videos are from our only show - 1980 at the Record Archive.
 There's also a bonus video from the Penny Arcade in 1976.

 There is also audio that was recorded at two shows: The first was at Rochester, NY's Wine Press in 1976.
 The second, at Rochester's Nazareth College.
 AND, there's audio of three cuts Unit did in Rory's studio in Penfield circa 1978.